logan square boulevards.

 A classic Chicago ice cream and candy shop known for huge sundaes, old-school décor, and long-time neighborhood regulars.

-A neighborhood staple with fried chicken, fish, and a popular patio — especially in the warmer months when the outdoor space fills up.
+A neighborhood staple with fried chicken, fish, and a popular patio — especially in warmer months when the outdoor space fills up.